 Total darkness is the ideal condition for viewing the Milky Way.
 The eyes can get accustomed to the darkness and the Milky Way can be seen with the naked eye.
 I would also recommend using a flashlight with a red light when tinkering with the settings on your camera.

 Depending on your camera (Full Frame, APSC, M43, or Smartphone) and lens, settings may need to be changed.
 The settings suggested in the infographic are the sweet spot for shooting the Milky Way.
 You can play around with the settings from here.

 Apps for viewing the Milky Way

-There are a number of applications already available to help locate the milky way.
-On the desktop, Stellarium.org have a free software available for MAC, Windows and Linux.
-It’s a powerful tool for viewing the milky way and simulating conditions in different times of the year.
+There are several applications already available to help locate the Milky Way.
+On the desktop, Stellarium.org has free software available for MAC, Windows, and Linux.
+It’s a powerful tool for viewing the Milky Way and simulating conditions at different times of the year.

-There are also a number of apps in Android and IOS.
+There are also several apps on Android and IOS.
 Some are free but the good ones with extensive control can be bought.